Hi everyone!

 = Sonnani ganbatte, tsukarenai?

-= Don’t you get tired trying (working) so hard?
+= Don’t you get tired of trying (working) so hard?

 Ex. マギー先生ってきれいじゃない?